danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 Mark E. Glickman in his paper 'Parameter estimation in large dynamic paired comparison experiments' [5] (#references) analysed tennis players with pairwise comparison model, but he didn't attempt to model separately skills on serve and return.

-The most known pair comparison models include:
+The most known pairwise comparison models include:

 * Elo  - Designed for Chess [6](#references)
 * Glicko and Glicko 2 - Designed for Chess [1](#references)